chrisosaurus/plot/docs/r7rs-small-compliance.md

 6.4 Pairs and lists
     pairs and lists are implemented,
+    lists literals are implemented.
-    pair and list literals are pending implementation. pair and list equality is currently not implemented (eq family will throw a plot_runtime_error).
+    pair (improper list) literals are pending implementation. pair and list equality is currently not implemented (`eq` family will throw a plot_runtime_error).

     implemented procedures from this section:
         `pair?`